mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 This is the whole story.
 Chao Chou (Zhaozhou Congshen, in Japanese Jōshū Jūshin, 778–897) was one of the famous Zen masters in China, who became a monk when he was sixty years old, and travelled all over China, attained enlightenment at 80 years old, and he lived to 120.
 Dogen Zenji mentioned him very often in his works.
 He really respected Chao Chou.

 A monk asked Zen Master Chao Chou, “The myriad things return to one...”
 This is the point everyone understands.
 Any kind of religion emphasizes [this].
-“The myriad things” means all things the world has.
-In other words, the phenomenal world, if you research [it], study [it] with spiritual eyes, very naturally you can return to *one* – so-called *the truth*.
+All beings, “the myriad things,” means all things the world has.
+In other words, the phenomenal world, if you research [it], study [it] with [a] spiritual eye, very naturally you can return to *one* – so-called *the truth*.
 The truth is one.
 Wherever you may go, the truth is exactly one.

 So the monk asked Chao Chou, “The myriad things return to one,” but he continued to ask, “where does the one return to?”

 This is an interesting point, which not everyone pays attention to.
 Because it’s pretty hard to know.
 Most people try to close their eyes, try *not* to understand *one*, to where all sentient beings return, because it is pretty mysterious.
 No matter how long you poke your head into it, you don’t understand it.
 So most of religion emphasizes “just believe it.”
 Just believe.
 Yes, [this is right], in a sense.
-But it is not exactly right.
+But it is not *exactly* right.

 So anyway, the monk understands the myriad things, the phenomenal world, returns to one.
 He understood this, but he didn’t understand *why*.
 He didn’t understand *one*, as the truth.